isomerpages/moe-queenstownpri/_open-house-2023/Frequently Asked Questions (FAQ).md

 Form Teachers, the Year Head/Assistant Year Head for P1 as well as student leaders will also be guiding your child/ward when moving around the school.

 **28. When is P1 Orientation Day?
 What happens on this day?**<br>
+P1 Orientation Day will be between 13 November to 17 November 2023 (tentatively).
 Both parents/guardians and students will be invited to P1 Orientation Day.

 Students will get to meet their new classmates and enjoy meaningful activities together in their classrooms.
 In addition, they will also be taken on a guided school tour by our very own student leaders to familiarise them with common places in the school compound.